-LEAP participants arrive two days early, moving into their residence halls on Wednesday, August 14, 2013.
-Early Launch will begin at noon on Wednesday, August 14 and continue through 10:00 p.m. on Thursday, August 15.
+Early Launch begins at 3:00 p.m. on the Wednesday prior to the start of classes.
+LEAP students are able to move into their residence halls the morning of that day.
+Early Launch continues through 5:00 p.m. on Thursday.
 During Early Launch, LEAP students will be engaged in programming designed to assist LEAP students in preparing for the rigors of university work.

 What happens in the fall component of LEAP?

-LEAP students are required to attend and participate in specially designed study session labs three nights per week (Tuesday, Wednesday, Thursday) from 6:30 to 8:30 p.m.
-Each study session lab group will consist of approximately 20 students.
-Each group will have access to tutorial help in the core areas of writing, history, and mathematics.
+LEAP students are required to attend and participate in specially designed study sessions three nights per week (Tuesday, Wednesday, Thursday) from 6:30 to 8:30 p.m.
+All LEAP students will have access to tutorial help in the core areas of writing, history, and mathematics.
 All students will be required to submit drafts of papers due in WRIT 101 or HMXP 102.
 These drafts will be read by LEAP staff and discussed with the student.
-Two hours per week will be designated as mandatory mathematics time.
-Attendance and engagement in study sessions is a significant component (20%) of the grade assigned in the ACAD 101 course for LEAP students.
+Other tutors in courses such as MATH, BIOL, CHEM, HIST, PSYC, PLSC and Foreign Language will be available to the LEAP students.
+Attendance and engagement in study sessions counts as a percentage of the grade assigned in the ACAD 101 course for LEAP students.

 What happens in the spring component of LEAP?

-In the spring, required study session labs will meet on Tuesday and Thursday evenings from 6:30 to 8:30 p.m.
+In the spring, required study sessions will meet on Tuesday and Thursday evenings from 6:30 to 8:30 p.m.
 Students who, at the discretion of the LEAP Director, are not required to attend spring study sessions are invited to participate in them if they choose to do so.